pcur/Pipeline-Sim/README.md

 Pipelined CPU Sim for comp arch taught by Dr. Mukerjee, by Team 2-2 Allows for single cpu-memory cacheless systems to be simulated with a limited RISC-V instruction set including most of RV32I, and selective instructions from RV32M and RV32F.

+Tests can be compiled with `compile-tests.sh`, may require you to run `chmod +x compile-tests.sh` to make executable.

 ### Contributors and Contributions
 Patrick Cur, Team Member
 - Priority queue for pipelined cpu sim including halts, stalls